Strategies

 This structured approach ensures that each step builds upon the last, resulting in a bid calculation that supports your overall advertising strategy and profitability goals.

-How atom11 Can Help You Modify Bids?
+How Can atom11 Help You Modify Bids?

 Increasing and decreasing bids based on multiple parameters